Chocolate Chip Cookies

 • Cream the butter and sugar with a stiff silicone spatula

-• Add in vanilla, milk, and egg and whisk together until light
+• Add in egg, milk, vanilla, and whisk together until light and fluffy

-• Switch back to the spatula and mix in the dry ingredients
+• Switch back to the spatula and stir in the dry ingredients until halfway incorporated

 Optional: Freeze dough balls